 interrupt to a specific offset from the address specified in the mtvec BASE

 field.
-To verify the correct placment of the label, the unix nm tool is very
+To verify the correct placement of the label, the unix nm tool is very

 useful: It lists the symbols of a object file and their addresses.
 Looking